A Need to Support Learning Acceleration in School Year 2021-2022

 During a recent webinar, Rebecca Kockler outlined the research supporting the use of a high-quality curriculum to improve teaching and learning.
 I cannot think of a better use of the massive influx of federal funds than ensuring every child and teacher has access to an up-to-date, high-quality curriculum in all content areas.
 People like Bob Marzano have been preaching this for years with his call for a “guaranteed and viable curriculum” for all students.
 The Louisiana Department of Education and EdReports have made the task of identifying high-quality curriculum much easier by organizing independent reviews of a considerable number of potential products.

 Ensuring all students have legitimate access to a high-quality curriculum would be a major step in advancing equitable learning opportunities, but curricula must be implemented with fidelity by novice as well as expert teachers.
 State and district leaders should not stop at simply purchasing new curriculum materials.
 They must allocate considerable funding to support professional development associated with effectively instructing the curriculum.
-Perhaps not as eye-catching as some slick new tech tools, high-quality curriculum and associated professional development can provide the necessary foundation to advance learning.
+Perhaps not as eye-catching as some slick new tech tools, high-quality curriculum and associated professional development can provide the necessary foundation for accelerated learning.

 The third part of the curriculum-instruction-assessment triangle can be addressed as part of professional development efforts.
 Teachers will gain insights into the curriculum’s learning expectations by designing and/or selecting end-of-unit assessment, formative probes, and other means of collecting evidence to support and document student learning.
 This approach would fit nicely with the recommendations my colleagues and I made last year at this time.
 Assessment efforts in Fall 2021 should prioritize collecting evidence related to students’ readiness to engage in the first few units of instruction rather than trying to document all the knowledge and skills students might need to know for the coming grade.